PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Dr. Chidubem Ekpereamaka Okechukwu, Northern Ontario School of Medicine University
+Dr. Chidubem Ekpereamaka Okechukwu, MBBS, MPH, CCFP, Public Health Resident Physician, Northern Ontario School of Medicine University

 Non-Presenting Authors: Heather McClinchey Office of Chief Medical Officer of Health, Public Health, Ministry of Health; Heidi Pitfield, Simcoe Muskoka District Health Unit; Julianne Kus, PhD, Ontario Agency for Health Protection & Promotion; Durda Slavic, PhD, Animal Health Laboratory; Ramien Sereshk, Simcoe Muskoka District Health Unit; Kelly Magnusson, Simcoe Muskoka District Health Unit